nosana-ci/nosana-programs/docs/rewards.md

 #### Account Info

+The following 5 account addresses should be provided when invoking this instruction.

 | Name                   | Type                                                                                    | Description                                                                                       |
 |------------------------|-----------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------|
 | `user`                 | <FontIcon icon="pencil" color="#3EAF7C" /><FontIcon icon="key" color="lightgrey" />     | The user token account that will debit/credit the tokens.                                         |